 Q: My child is diabetic.
 What can be done to help keep the diabetes under control when he eats at school?

 A: Nutrient information, including carbohydrate contents of menu items, is available on the Nutrient Information lists.
 These lists are organized by grade level: elementary, K-8, middle and high schools.
 Breakfast and lunch counts are listed under the appropriate group.

 Q: Our family is vegetarian.
 Are vegetarian lunches provided?

 A: Meatless options are available during the week.
 Families following strict vegan regimes may need to provide some lunch items from home.
 See details above.

 Q: My child is trying to lose weight.
 What options are available in the school cafeteria?

-A: Portion sizes are standardized and don’t permit “super sizing."
-Menus are planned to provide the proper calorie and nutrient content for children within each grade range.
+A: Menu portion sizes are standardized and menus are planned to provide the proper calorie and nutrient content for children within each grade range.
 If you want to adjust the calories your child selects, please refer to the calorie content of foods on the Nutrient Information list.

 Q: Where can I find nutrition information about menu items served in the school cafeteria?

 A: Nutrients (calories, protein, fat, carbohydrate sodium and fiber) are found on the Nutrient Information Lists available on the Menu & Nutrient Information page.
 These are organized by elementary, K-8, middle and high school.
 Breakfast and lunch items are separated among the grade groups listed above.
 Generally, this information is accurate for the entire school year.
 Updates will be made periodically.